AntonMiniazev/bohr_project/README.md

 ## Overview
 This repository is a sandbox for provisioning a KVM/libvirt VM fleet and deploying a Kubernetes-based data platform.
-It uses Terraform + Cloud-Init for VM bootstrap, kubeadm for cluster initialization, and Helmfile to deploy services.
+It uses Terraform + Cloud-Init for VM bootstrap, kubeadm for cluster initialization, and Helmfile to deploy infrastructure services and workloads (cert-manager, ingress-nginx, External Secrets Operator, PostgreSQL, MinIO, Airflow, KEDA).
+Services are exposed through ingress routes and TCP forwarding for internal access.

 ## Repository layout
 - [`terraform/`](terraform/) VM provisioning with libvirt, Cloud-Init, and kubeadm.